-As readers of our Family Dental Beaverton Blog know, recent studies have linked poor oral health to an increased risk for a variety of a severe health problems, specifically heart disease.
-While researchers have debated in recent years why this connection seems to exists, a new study may have help shed some light on the subject.
+As readers of our Family Dental Beaverton blog know, recent studies have linked poor oral health to an increased risk for a variety of severe health problems, specifically heart disease.
+While researchers have debated in recent years why this connection seems to exist, a new study may help shed some light on the subject.

 The results of a Finnish study suggest that an undetected infection at the root of a tooth could increase the risk of heart disease.

 Acute coronary syndrome – the clinical term for a heart attack – is 2.7 times more likely in patients that suffer from untreated tooth decay that requires root canal treatment to correct.

 When the root of a patient’s tooth becomes infected, tooth decay is usually the most common cause.
 In many instances where the root of a tooth is damaged due to decay, a root canal is required to remove the decayed and damaged pulp so that the structure of the tooth can be saved.
 When patients in need of a root canal fail to undergo the procedure, the severity of decay becomes worse and the longevity of the tooth becomes uncertain.
 Unchecked, permanent tooth loss may result.

 As part of the study, researchers examined over 500 Finnish patients with an average age of 62 who were experiencing heart problems at the time of the study.

 Using angiography, researchers examined the coronary arteries of the patients, of which 36 percent were found to suffer from stable coronary artery disease, 33 percent were undergoing acute coronary syndrome, and 31 percent did not suffer from any significant coronary artery disease.

 Researchers then examined the teeth and jaws of each participant using panoramic tomography.
 Approximately 58 percent of the participants were found to have one or more inflammatory lesions.